+Overarching Outcomes

+- The best start to life Early help and support to parents through pregnancy and early years - Access to Emotional Health & Wellbeing and Mental Health support and interventions that promote and enable mental health stability for the individual parent and or child - Promoting physical wellbeing and inclusivity empowering Children, Young People and their families to be part of their local community - Access to the right education, health and social care interventions that prevent risks escalating and needs becoming more complex requiring Child Protection and Care

+Early Help Partnership Outcomes

-Overarching The best Access to Promoting Access to the Outcomes start to life EHWB and physical right - Early Mental Health wellbeing education, help and support to parents through pregnancy and early years support and interventions that promote and enable mental health stability for the individual parent and or child and inclusivity - empowering Children, Young People and their families to be part of their local community health and social care interventions - that prevent risks escalating and needs becoming more complex requiring Child Protection and Care Γ Who will work on Early Help Partnership Children reach the expected level of development at their Two-and-a-half-year review Childhood obesity figures show an improving trend against national data School readiness - increased % of children reaching a good level of development (GLD) at the end of the Early Years Foundation Stage (EYFS) Number of Early Help Assessments (EHA) and interventions completed by agencies across the partnership to provide effective support preventing repeat statutory assessments and interventions Emotional Wellbeing & Mental Health Partnership Board A reducing number of children and young people missing education (CME) due to mental ill health - data to be broken down into subsets of CYP at risk of health inequalities CYP absent from school for more than 10 days -data to be broken down into a subset of CYP at risk of health inequalities and those absent due to mental ill health Health assessments for children looked after - % of health checks where mental health needs are identified and met Special Educational Needs and Disabilities (SEND) Partnership Increasing number of children who are SEN that do not progress to EHCP Increasing % of children with an EHCP receiving education in mainstream schools and staying there Increased % annual health checks for children with a disability of where mental health needs identified and met Destination of CYP after statutory school ends - not in education, employment and training (NEET) Destination of CYP after statutory school ends - living arrangements/ level of independence WSCP A reduced % of re nes of Child Protection peat Child Protection hildren subject to Chil halth. plans against Englan -
+- Children reach the expected level of development at their Two-and-a-half-year review - Childhood obesity figures show an improving trend against national data - School readiness increased % of children reaching a good level of development (GLD) at the end of the Early Years Foundation Stage (EYFS)

+• Number of Early Help Assessments (EHA) and interventions completed by agencies across the partnership to provide effective support preventing repeat statutory assessments and interventions

+Emotional Wellbeing & Mental Health Partnership Board

+- A reducing number of children and young people missing education (CME) due to mental ill health data to be broken down into subsets of CYP at risk of health inequalities - CYP absent from school for more than 10 days -data to be broken down into a subset of CYP at risk of health inequalities and those absent due to mental ill health - Health assessments for children looked after % of health checks where mental health needs are identified and met

+Special Educational Needs and Disabilities (SEND) Partnership

+- Increasing number of children who are SEN that do not progress to EHCP - Increasing % of children with an EHCP receiving education in mainstream schools and staying there - Increased % annual health checks for children with a disability of where mental health needs identified and met - Destination of CYP after statutory school ends not in education, employment and training (NEET) - Destination of CYP after statutory school ends living arrangements/ level of independence

+Worcestershire Safeguarding Children Partnership

+- Successful outcomes of Child Protection plans - A reduced % of repeat Child Protection plans against England averages - A reducing % of children subject to Children protection or Care due to Parental or child mental health.

-How will we know if it's Key Performance Indicators (KPIs)/ Bi-annual Quality Assurance Reports/ Audit working quality of practice/ Service user feedback well?
+The outcomes of the plan will be measured through Key Performance Indicators (KPIs)/ Bi-annual Quality Assurance Reports/ Audit quality of practice/ Service user feedback.